CruidGals/rubiks-cube-agent/src/composables/notation.md

 `EO = [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]`

+The centers map the orientations of the centers.
+Above is the index mapping of each center position, where the original index numbers represent each color mapping.
+This is represented in an enum within `cubeNotation.ts`.

 CP and EP represent the positions of pieces, which are based on the index mapping above.

 For CO, each piece mapping can be a value of `0, 1, 2`.
 This is the number of **twists** a corner is clockwise with respect to the reference frame.
 In the reference frame, the **white sticker** should always be facing upwards on the top layer, and facing downwards on the bottom layer to indicate correct orientation (0).